mage2cookbook/mage2cookbook-sample-docker-apache/README.md

-# Magento 2 CookBook SampleData Docker
+# Magento 2 CookBook Sample Data Docker

 This Magento 2 Docker repo is used in the upcoming Magento 2 CookBook by Packtpub Publishing medio 2016